 The best fishing spots in Key West include the Edward B. Knight Pier and Fort Zachary Taylor Historic State Park.
 You can charter fishing boats to snag some whoppers off the coast with a variety of top-rated companies including Dream Catcher Charters, enjoy a party experience with Gulfstream Fishing, or go deep-sea fishing with Key West Fishing Charters.

 Key Largo is the unofficial grand entrance into the Keys while Key West is the culmination of a long, beautiful journey away from the hurried life of Miami and its surrounding cities.
 If distance is an issue, you’ll want to note that Key Largo is only about an hour away from Miami.
 Key West, on the other hand, is a three-and-a-half-hour drive, depending on traffic.

 The drive from Miami to Key Largo is pretty.
-The drive to Key West is somewhat spectacular.
-The further along you go, the deeper you sink into the beauty of the surrounding sea as you drive along Seven Mile Bridge and other bridges connecting the islands.
+The drive from Miami to Key West is somewhat spectacular.
+The further along you go, the deeper you sink into the beauty of the surrounding sea as you drive across the Seven Mile Bridge and other bridges connecting the islands.

 5. Pedestrian Friendly Versus Car Needed

 Key West is hands down one of the absolute best spots in America for pedestrians and bicyclists.
 The city expects visitors to take to the streets while leaving their cars behind at their hotels.
 Almost everything on the island west of Fifth Street is walkable enough for anyone without mobility issues, and the whole island is rideable on a bicycle.